top of page

 Sex-Based Oppression Exists Regardless of Gender Identity

-Within the domains of interest of radical feminism, empirical data consistently indicate that transmen continue to experience patterns of disadvantage characteristic of female socialization and embodiment.
-These include elevated rates of poverty, gender-based violence (including sexual assault and intimate partner violence), homelessness, and involvement in survival sex or prostitution.
+Empirical data consistently show that transmen continue to experience patterns of disadvantage associated with being female-bodied and socially positioned as such.
+These include higher rates of poverty, violence (including sexual assault and intimate partner violence), self injury, homelessness, and under-representation in advocacy and policy decisions.

 Sexual Assault